 Losing your phone can be devastating, especially if you don’t make it a habit to back your phone up frequently.
-In addition to the device itself, you could lose app information, photos, notes, voicemails, and much more.
-However, one of the most important things you could lose is your contact list.
+In addition to the device itself, you could lose app information, photos, notes, and voicemails.
+Another one of the most important things you could lose is your contact list.

 Some people have hundreds of contacts in their phone, and losing all that can be incredibly upsetting.
 You may only remember a portion of the contacts you lost, making it especially difficult to rebuild.
 If you’ve found yourself in this situation, don’t worry.

 Try these tricks to rebuild your contact list:

 Check for a Backup

 You may not intentionally back up your phone very frequently.
 However, there’s a chance it’s been automatically backed up.
 Your contact list may be on that backup copy.
 Not only will a backup give you access once again to your contact information, but it can restore all your apps and even your preferences.

 Android phones, for example, can sync contacts to your Google account.
-If you connect your new phone to the same Google account, you’ll get access to your contacts.
+If you connect your new phone to the same account, you’ll get access to your contacts.